All cattle keepers must keep a holding register showing births, movements and deaths for cattle, bison and buffalo they are responsible for.

 You must also record these events:

-- movements on or off your holding (even if you don’t have to report to the Cattle Tracing System, for example because the movement was to a linked holding)
+- movements on or off your holding (even if you don’t have to report to the Cattle Tracing System)

 - replacement tags for cattle born before 1 January 1998, where the number is changed